emhxm/BIS15W2022_ehuie/lab3/lab3_hw.md

 1. For this assignment, we are going to use built-in data on mammal sleep patterns.
 From which publication are these data taken from?
 Since the data are built-in you can use the help function in R.

 https://ggplot2.tidyverse.org/reference/msleep.html
-Pubication: V. M. Savage and G. B. West.
+Publication: V. M. Savage and G. B. West.
 A quantitative, theoretical framework for understanding mammalian sleep.
 Proceedings of the National Academy of Sciences, 104 (3):1051-1056, 2007.

 ```r